pingcap/docs/tidb-cloud/serverless-export.md

 - Exporting multiple databases to local storage at the same time is not supported.
 - Exported data is saved in the stashing area and will expire after two days.
 You need to download the exported data in time.
-- TiDB Cloud offers 250 GiB of storage space in the stashing area for each organization per region.
-If the storage space is full, you will not be able to export data to local storage.
+- If the storage space of stashing area is full, you will not be able to export data to local storage.

 **Amazon S3**